 Indirect thrombin inhibitors.
 Heparin is widely used in patients with ischemic heart disease.
 Heparin is manufactured and distributed by a number of companies as a generic product.
 Low molecular weight heparin products include Lovenox from Sanofi-Aventis and Fragmin from Eisai Inc. in the United States and Pfizer Inc. in the European Union.
 Very short molecules of heparin, called pentasaccharide sequences, include Arixtra from GlaxoSmithKline.
 Low molecular weight heparins have been approved for use in the treatment of patients with unstable angina and are being developed for use in angioplasty and vascular surgery.
-Arixtra has been approved for use in the treatment and prevention of deep vein thrombosis and pulmonary ambolism and is being developed for arterial thrombosis.
+Arixtra has been approved for use in the treatment and prevention of deep vein thrombosis and pulmonary embolism and is being developed for arterial thrombosis.

 Platelet inhibitors.
 Platelet inhibitors, such as GP IIb/IIIa inhibitors, block the aggregation of platelets.
-GP IIb/IIIa inhibitors include ReoPro from Eli Lilly and Company and Johnson & Johnson/Centocor, Inc., Integrilin from Schering-Plough Corporation, and Aggrastat from Merck & Co., Inc. and MediCure Inc. ReoPro is approved and marketed for angioplasty in a broad range of patients.
+GP IIb/IIIa inhibitors include ReoPro from Eli Lilly and Johnson & Johnson/Centocor, Inc., Integrilin from

+Schering-Plough Corporation, and Aggrastat from Merck & Co., Inc. and MediCure Inc. ReoPro is approved and marketed for angioplasty in a broad range of patients.
 Integrilin is approved and marketed for angioplasty and for the management of ACS.
 Aggrastat is approved for the management of ACS.

 Although platelet inhibitors may be complementary to Angiomax, Angiomax may compete with platelet inhibitors for the use of hospital financial resources.
 For example, many U.S. hospitals receive a fixed reimbursement amount per procedure for the angioplasties and other treatment therapies they perform.
-Because this amount is not based on the actual expenses the hospital incurs, hospitals may choose to use either Angiomax or a platelet inhibitor but not necessarily several of the drugs together.
+As this amount is not based on the actual expenses the hospital incurs, hospitals may choose to use either Angiomax or a platelet inhibitor but not necessarily several of the drugs together.

-We expect that Cleviprex will compete with a variety of parenteral antihypertensive agents in the acute care setting, many of which are generic.
-We also expect Cleviprex to compete with nitroglycerine, which is used for a variety of purposes in the acute care setting.
-We believe that the most commonly administered drugs used specifically for their intravenous antihypertensive effects are sodium nitroprusside, labetalol and Cardene.
+Cleviprex competes with a variety of parenteral antihypertensive agents in the critical care setting, many of which are generic.
+Cleviprex also competes with nitroglycerine, which is used for a variety of purposes in the critical care setting.
+We believe that the most commonly administered drugs used specifically for their intravenous antihypertensive effects are labetalol, hydralazine, and enalaprilat.

-We expect that cangrelor will compete with oral platelet inhibitors that are used in acute care settings such as clopidogrel from Bristol Meyers Squibb/Sanofi Pharmaceuticals Partnership as well as prasugrel, an anti-platelet agent currently being developed by Eli Lilly and Company and Sankyo Co., Ltd.
+We expect that cangrelor will compete with oral platelet inhibitors that are used in critical care settings, if approved, such as clopidogrel from Bristol Meyers Squibb/Sanofi Pharmaceuticals Partnership, as well as prasugrel, an anti-platelet agent from Eli Lilly and Sankyo Co., Ltd. and elinogrel, an anti-clotting agent, currently being developed by Novartis and Portola.